Multiple sclerosis - discharge

 You may have problems starting to urinate or emptying all of the urine out of your bladder.
 Your bladder may empty too often or at the wrong time.
 Your bladder may become too full, and you may leak urine out of an overfilled bladder.

-See also: Urinary incontinence - self-care
+Medication sometimes helps when your bladder is not working correctly.
 Some people with multiple sclerosis need to use a urinary catheter.
 This is a thin tube that is inserted into your bladder.

 Your doctor or nurse may also teach you some exercises to help you strengthen your pelvic floor muscles.
-See also: Kegel exercises

 Urinary infections are common in people with multiple sclerosis.
 Learn to recognize the symptoms, such as burning when you urinate, fever, low back pain on one side, and a more frequent need to urinate.